Friday, April 30, 2010

 Between shows, take a break from the festival to visit each of the 7

-Magic Kindom theme park and experience these
+imaginative and whimsical lands in Magic Kindom theme park and experience these

 spectacular attractions: